God-DigitalZone/DigitalZone-Tools/README.md

 # Easy_Language_Changer
-How work: Check on steam_settings folder on DigitalZone then edit configs.overlay.ini.
+Check on steam_settings folder on DigitalZone then edit configs.overlay.ini.

 # Easy_Language_Changer
-How work: Check on steam_settings folder on DigitalZone then edit configs.user.ini. (also check supported_languages.txt)
+Check on steam_settings folder on DigitalZone then edit configs.user.ini. (also check supported_languages.txt)

+#Can I see the code?
+Yes, you can see it by clicking on the respective folders, I have added the entire project.

+Both are Made with C# .NET.
+(Visual Studio 2022)